Sirajul Hossain Khan

-Sirajul Hossain Khan (1926-2007) was a Jatiya Party politician and former minister and member of parliament for Habiganj-2.
+Sirajul Hossain Khan (1926–2007) was a Jatiya Party politician, government minister, and member of parliament for Habiganj-2.

 Early life

-Khan was born on 17 July 1926, in Baniachong village, Baniachong Upazila, Habiganj subdivision, Sylhet district (of Assam, British Raj).
+Khan was born on 17 July 1926, in Baniachong village, Baniachong Upazila, Habiganj subdivision, Sylhet district (of Assam), British Raj.

 Career

-Khan served in the Bangladesh Liberation war in the Bangladesh Muktijuddha Samannay Parishad.
-He was elected to the Parliament from Habiganj-2 as a Jatiya Party candidate in 1986 and 1988 and was a cabinet Minister (1985-1990).
-He served as the Bureau chief of Pakistan Times in Dacca and was the founder Editor of the Eastern News Agency (ENA).
-He was a trade unionist who served as the General Secretary of the East Pakistan Journalists Union and the Bangladesh Sramik Federation.
+Khan served in the Bangladesh Liberation War in the Bangladesh Muktijuddha Samannay Parishad.
+He was elected to the parliament from Habiganj-2 as a Jatiya Party candidate in 1986 and 1988 and was a cabinet minister (1985–1990).
+He served as the bureau chief of the Pakistan Times in Dacca and was the founder editor of the Eastern News Agency (ENA).
+He was a trade unionist who served as the general secretary of the East Pakistan Journalists Union and the Bangladesh Sramik Federation.

 Death

 Khan died in Dhaka on 17 February 2007.